configcat/docs/website/docs/targeting/setting-evaluation.md

 | Joe  | 32 < 40 <br/>-> **ON**                         | 12 >= 10 <br/>-> **OFF**                        |

 4. **Rolling Back to a Safer 10% ON / 90% OFF**
+> Same setup as in Step 2.
+There are cases when you want to roll back a feature flag to a safer state.
+In this case, you can simply change the percentage options to 10% ON / 90% OFF.
+The sticky nature of percentage-based targeting ensures that the same user base is served **ON** as in Step 2, not another random 10% of users.

 |      | isTwitterSharingEnabled <br/> 10% ON / 90% OFF | isFacebookSharingEnabled <br/> 10% ON / 90% OFF |
 | ---- | ---------------------------------------------- | ----------------------------------------------- |
 | Jane | 8 < 10 <br/>-> **ON**                          | 64 >= 10 <br/>-> **OFF**                        |
 | Joe  | 32 >= 10 <br/>-> **OFF**                       | 12 >= 10 <br/>-> **OFF**                        |

-> The sticky nature of percentage-based targeting ensures that the same user base is toggled **ON** as in step 2.

 5. **Final Step: Moving to 100% ON / 0% OFF**

+After testing the feature flags, you can safely move them to 100% ON.
+This ensures that all users are receiving the features.

 |      | isTwitterSharingEnabled <br/> 100% ON / 0% OFF | isFacebookSharingEnabled <br/> 100% ON / 0% OFF |
 | ---- | ---------------------------------------------- | ----------------------------------------------- |
 | Jane | 8 < 100 <br/>-> **ON**                         | 64 < 100 <br/>-> **ON**                         |
 | Joe  | 32 < 100 <br/>-> **ON**                        | 12 < 100 <br/>-> **ON**                         |

-In these scenarios, we see how percentage-based targeting allows for a controlled and gradual rollout of features, ensuring a smooth transition for users like Jane and Joe.

 # Examples - TODO